 Years ago, I read of Jennifer Patterson’s cane-making tips on her Quilted in Clay website.
 I loved the way she used square acrylic rods to reduce square canes.
 It’s a simple way to reduce square canes by using square rods.
 Just place one rod on either side of the cane and roll along the top with an acrylic roller or brayer.
 The roller will gently push the clay down as it rolls along the length of your cane, compressing the cane to the height of the square rods.
 Turn your cane to the next face, and repeat.
 Hold the square rods against the cane so that as the pressure from the roller presses down, the cane moves lengthwise instead of expanding in width.
 Repeat until all sides of the cane are exactly the same height as the rods.

 You can then move to the next smaller set of rods, rolling the cane in the same way, reducing square canes to be the same height as the next set of rods.
 It also helps to pull and stretch the cane as you go, lifting it from the work surface so that the cane’s outsides aren’t slowed by being stuck to the table.
 Not all reduction has to come from rolling.
 Also, if any part of the cane is too low, just push the cane in from the ends a bit and make it bigger in that spot.
 You will use your roller to flatten the cane to fit the rods and make the cane perfectly square.
-Jennifer does have a video that explains how to reduce large square canes.
-I think you’ll find it helpful.

 If you’re reducing a long cane like the one above, two rods are fine.
 But if you’re reducing a small short cane like this, the rods will wobble.
 It’s helpful to use a third rod in the “channel” between the rods.
-This keeps them parallel and acts as a better guide for a reducing a small piece of cane.
+This keeps them parallel and acts as a better guide for reducing a small piece of cane.

 The biggest advantage of this method is the way that you can reduce square canes with almost zero distortion.
 This is the method that Ed Street used to reduce his butterfly cane that he sent me in those really cool PVC pipe mailing tubes.
 But because the canes are reduced with very crisp and square corners and edges, this method is fantastic for making subunit canes such as the rainbow quilt cane you see above.
 If the subunits are perfectly square and equal sized, they will stack well and build a clean cane.